Martinez runs for 2, passes for 1, Huskers top Purdue 37-27

 WEST LAFAYETTE, Ind.
+(AP) — Adrian Martinez got the job done with both his arm and his feet Saturday.

-(AP) — Adrian Martinez ran for two touchdowns and passed for another to help Nebraska to a 37-27 victory over Purdue on Saturday.
+Martinez, who was benched as starter earlier in the season, started and ran for two touchdowns and passed for another to help Nebraska to a 37-27 victory over Purdue.

-Martinez completed 23 of 30 passes for 242 yards and rushed for another 45 yards for the Cornhuskers..
+Martinez completed 23 of 30 passes for 242 yards and rushed for another 45 yards.

+“It’s always nice to win especially on the road,” Martinez said.
+“I think this team proving we are capable of winning in a style like that is huge for us.
+This is something we can continue to build on.”

+Nebraska coach Scott Frost said the plan was to play Luke McCaffrey at quarterback, too, but the offense had momentum with Martinez at the controls.

 Both teams are 2-4 in the Big Ten-only schedule.